-- 32. The central issue to be determined in this appeal by the Commissioner is whether the Appellant was required as a result of applicable business restriction provisions to prohibit, or significantly restrict, members of the public from having access to its business premises which is a prerequisite for CRSS eligibility under section 485 TCA 1997. - 33.
+- 46. The central issue to be determined in this appeal by the Commissioner is whether the Appellant was required as a result of applicable business restriction provisions to prohibit, or significantly restrict, members of the public from having access to its business premises which is a prerequisite for CRSS eligibility under section 485 TCA 1997 and whether the Appellant is entitled to ACTE payments in respect of any division of the business, given that it operates three different divisions which are that of a convenience store, a deli and a café. - 47.
 Section 485 TCA 1997 in itself is one of the more complicated sections of the TCA 1997.
-When combined with differing statues and statutory instruments, it is appreciated by the Commissioner that it is not transparent for members of the public to implement as illustrated in this appeal. - 34.
-The rules for statutory interpretation are set out in the judgment of McDonald J. in Perrigo Pharma International DAC v John McNamara, the Revenue Commissioners, the Minister for Finance, Ireland and the Attorney General ([2020] IEHC 552) where he summarised the fundamental principles of statutory interpretation at paragraph 74 as follows:
+When combined with differing statutes and statutory instruments, it is appreciated by the Commissioner that it is not transparent for members of the public to implement as illustrated in this appeal. - 48.
+The rules for statutory interpretation are set out in the judgment of McDonald J. in Perrigo Pharma International DAC v John McNamara, the Revenue Commissioners, the Minister for Finance, Ireland and the Attorney General [2020] IEHC 552 where he summarised the fundamental principles of statutory interpretation at paragraph 74 as follows: